Scott Miller

 Macintosh Games

-Back in college I wrote a couple of games for the Macintosh (System 7), written in C, using the Sprite Animation Toolkit.
-One was a Spacewar/Scorched Earth mashup.
-The other was a remake of Labyrinth, an old Apple 2 game.
-They were both public domain, and the latter got a nice write-up in Inside Mac Games.
+A couple of games for the Macintosh (System 7), written in C, using the Sprite Animation Toolkit: a Spacewar/Scorched Earth mashup, and a remake of Labyrinth (originally for the Apple 2); the latter received a nice write-up in Inside Mac Games.

 Alexander Amberg, Lisa Beilke, Joel Bercu, Dave Bower, Alessandro Brigo, Kevin P. Cross, Laura Custer, Krista Dobo, Eric Dowdy, Kevin A. Ford, Susanne Glowienke, Jacky Van Gompel, James Harvey, Catrin Hasselgren, Masamitsu Honma, Robert Jolly, Raymond Kemper, Michelle Kenyon, Naomi Kruhlak, Penny Leavitt, Scott Miller, Wolfgang Muster, John Nicolette, Andreja Plaper, Mark Powley, Donald P. Quigley, M. Vijayaraj Reddy, Hans-Peter Spirkl, Lidiya Stavitskaya, Andrew Teasdale, Sandy Weiner, Dennie S. Welch, Angela White, Joerg Wichard, and Glenn J. Myatt, (2016) Principles and procedures for implementation of ICH M7 recommended (Q)SAR analyses.
 Regulatory Toxicology and Pharmacology 77: 13–24. doi:10.1016/j.yrtph.2016.02.004